 allowing us to conversely describe input fields through output modes and which follows from Eq. \eqref{eq:UVconditions}.

 It is easy to see [e.g., via Eq. \eqref{eq:UVconditions}] that $V=0$ implies a purely unitary---thus, linear---evolution.
-For $V\neq 0$, we mix the field and its hermitian conjugate field, defying homogeneity of a linear operation as mentioned earlier.
-Therefore, our general DGQW model does fully include linear quantum walks as a specific instance but also farther extends to nonlinear quantum walk scenarios.
+For $V\neq 0$, we mix the field and its Hermitian conjugate field, defying homogeneity of a linear map as mentioned earlier.
+Thus, our general DGQW model does fully include linear quantum walks as a specific instance but also farther extends to nonlinear scenarios.

 Moreover, the above class of operations $T$ are so-called Gaussian operations \cite{WPGCRSL12,ARL14}---further supplemented by displacement operations that are not focused on here.
 In particular, such operations map any Gaussian input state to a Gaussian output state.
 In this work, we mostly consider Gaussian inputs, specifically classical and factorizable input light that is described via multimode coherent states,